computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 Again, please report the precision, recall, and f-score on the training and development data.

-### Comparing of Naive Bayes vs. Logistic Regression.
+### Comparing Naive Bayes and Logistic Regression

-After implementing the previous two sections, you will notice that even though the Naive Bayes and Logistic Regression classifiers are given the same data, their performance is not identical.
-Add a paragraph to your write up that discusses which model performed better on this task, and why you think this was the case.
+After implementing Naive Bayes and Logistic Regression classifiers, you will notice that their performance is not identical, even though they are given the same data.
+Add a paragraph to your write up that discusses which model performed better on this task.

 ## 4. Build your own model

 Finally, the fun part!
 In this section, you will build your own classifier for the complex word identification task, and compare your results to that of your classmates.
 You will also perform an error analysis for your best performing model.

 You can choose any other types of classifier, and any additional features you can think of!
 For classifiers, beyond Naive Bayes and Logistic Regression, you might consider trying `SVM`, `Decision Trees`, and `Random Forests`, among others.
-Additional word features you may consider include number of syllables, number of WordNet synonyms, and number of WordNet senses .
-For counting the number of syllables, we have provided a python script `syllables.py` that contains the function `count_syllables(word)`, which you may use.
+Additional word features that you might consider include number of syllables, number of WordNet synonyms, and number of WordNet senses .
+For counting the number of syllables, we have provided a python script [syllables.py](downloads/hw2/syllables.py) that contains the function `count_syllables(word)`, which you may use.
 To use WordNet in Python, refer to this [documentation](http://www.nltk.org/howto/wordnet.html).
 You could also include  sentence-based complexity features, such as length of the sentence, average word length, and average word frequency.

 When trying different classifiers, we recommend that you train on training data, and test on the development data, like the previous sections.